tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since this class inherits from the main Experiment class, the same three user inputs as described in section 1 need to be entered.
 Furthermore, the program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data .
 2. An optional prefix to indicate the exact scan identifiers on which the erosion needs to be applied.
-The erosion can be conducted on all possible outputs (c1, c2, c3, c4, c5) of the segmentation procedure.
+In theory, the erosion can be conducted on all possible outputs of the segmentation procedure (c1, c2, c3, c4, c5).
 To perform the erosion on the white-matter segmentation, enter c2.
 To perform the erosion on the CSF segmentation, enter c3.

 ### 2.8 Normalization